markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 ![](TaxExample/ExampleSystem.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793196704837)

-In the left column you see a couple of records that represent the data based on which the tax calculation will be performend.
-The driver is reponsible to populate this data correctly by retrieving data from its database or talking to other systems.
-As the tax expert we mentioned before we don't really care how the driver does this.
+In the left column you see a couple of records that represent the data that is used in the tax calculation.
+The driver is reponsible for populating these records correctly by retrieving data from its database or by interacting with other systems.
+As the tax expert we mentioned before, we don't really care how the driver does this.
 In the right column you primarily see function that is used as the interface between the driver and the calculation core: the function `calculate` takes the data that is assembled by the driver (here: an instance of `TaxCitizen`)